 Almada Portugal Travel Guide

-Explore Portugal through elegant local guides to cities, beaches, islands, villages and natural parks.
+Best places to visit in Portugal: cities, beaches, walled villages, Atlantic islands and natural parks, written from inside by Sofia Almeida for slow travelers.
 Each guide is written for travelers who want useful detail, local context and calm planning rather than a rushed checklist.

-Cascais pairs Atlantic promenades, elegant beaches, museums and easy train access from Lisbon.
+Cascais Portugal travel guide: Atlantic seaside promenade, elegant beaches, Boca do Inferno, museums, Guincho wind and easy train access from central Lisbon.

-Costa Terra is a quiet Alentejo coast escape for dunes, pinewoods, design-led stays and slow beach days.
+Costa Terra Portugal travel guide: quiet Alentejo Atlantic coast escape near Melides, pale dunes, stone pinewoods and design-led slow Portuguese beach stays.

-Porto brings riverside drama, tiled churches, wine lodges, creative neighborhoods and a powerful northern identity.
+Porto Portugal travel guide: riverside Ribeira drama, tiled churches, Cais de Gaia port wine lodges, creative Bonfim neighborhoods and a northern identity.

-Madeira is a subtropical Atlantic island for levada walks, dramatic viewpoints, gardens, food and year-round nature.
+Madeira island Portugal travel guide: subtropical Atlantic island, levada walks, dramatic viewpoints, botanical gardens, Funchal markets and year-round nature.

 Sintra is a UNESCO Cultural Landscape in the hills west of Lisbon, famous for Pena Palace, Quinta da Regaleira, the Moorish Castle and a misty pine forest microclimate.